 Zumwalt-Class DDG-1000 — Costly Innovation, Hard Lessons

-Why Zumwalt Still Matters
+Why Zumwalt is important

-Zumwalt’s Promise and Pivot
+Zumwalt’s Promise

-Zumwalt’s “Epic Failure” Numbers
+Zumwalt’s “Epic Failure” Countdown

 Zumwalt-Class (DDG-1000) Specifications